kenhkan/noflo-pgorm/README.md

 question](http://stackoverflow.com/questions/1109061/insert-on-duplicate-update-postgresql).
-This dirty solution is good enough for most cases unless you use autoincrement on the primary key and your transaction is large, or in any scenario where ID collision upon row creation is frequent.
+This dirty solution is good enough for most cases unless you use autoincrement on the primary key and your transaction is large, or in any scenario where primary key collision upon row creation is frequent.
 It is recommended that you use UUID to avoid any problem.
 Upserting is a [complicated problem](http://www.depesz.com/2012/06/10/why-is-upsert-so-complicated/)